xldenis/Why3-Find/README.md

 `why3find prove -f` after modifying the proof calibration.
 Usually, you calibrate provers once at the very beginning of the project.

+*Proof Server* can be used in order to increase parallelism and stability in collaborative development.
+First, you need to launch a centralized `why3find server` that will serve as a centralized proxy and will manage the proof database on disk.
+Then, a number of `why3find client` can dynamically connect to the server to offer their locally available provers for proving tasks.
+Any user can then connect to the server to obtain proof results, by using `why3find prove --server` options.
+Hence, proof results can be shared among different users during development.
+By launching a large number of clients, you can build large proof clusters.
+Prover calibration of each contributing client is used by the server to ensure the consistency of the distributed proof results.

 ## Package Documentation

 The `why3find doc` command is used to build HTML documentation for the package.